• “Pro Panel” guest, Writers’ Community of Durham Region’s December Round Table, Whitby.

-Work Featured – CanadianPoetries.com, in the “Poets on Art” section.
+Work Featured – in CanadianPoetries.com‘s “Poets on Art” section.
 (Nov ’12)

-Event Host & Interviewer – “Cracking the Mystery of the First Novel”, Whitby Public Library, with authors Ruth E. Walker and Allison Baggio during the library’s annual “November Noir”.
+Book Event – Once again, Ingrid appeared as host/interviewer at Whitby Public Library with authors Ruth E. Walker and Allison Baggio during the library’s annual “November Noir”.

 Artist’s Talk – Station Gallery’s “Super Sunday: Text Collage”, Whitby.
 (Nov ’12)

-Curated Exhibition – Station Gallery, Whitby.
-Along with John Di Leonardo, Jean-Michel Komarnicki, Helen Bajorek MacDonald, Kal Honey, and Toni Hamel.
+Curated Exhibition – “Reading the Image” at Station Gallery, Whitby, with John Di Leonardo, Jean-Michel Komarnicki, Helen Bajorek MacDonald, Kal Honey, and Toni Hamel.
 (Oct–Dec ’12)

-Book Reviewed – Richard Outram: Essays on His Works (Guernica Editions, 2011) reviewed on Northern Poetry Review and NewPages.com.
+Book Reviews – for Richard Outram: Essays on His Works (Guernica Editions, 2011) appeared on Northern Poetry Review and on NewPages.com.

 Two-Book Review – written for Northern Poetry Review.

-Interview – Northern Poetry Review (NPR), with fellow poet Leigh Kotsilidis.
+Interview – Northern Poetry Review (NPR) with poet Leigh Kotsilidis.

-Feature & Cover – East of the City magazine, Arts issue, “Caught in the Slipstream” by Heather O’Connor.
+Feature & Cover – East of the City magazine, Arts issue, featured “Caught in the Slipstream”, about Ingrid’s latest work, written by Heather O’Connor.
 (Fall ’11)

-New Books – Slipstream (ARKITEXWERKS) and Richard Outram – Essays on His Works (Guernica Editions).
-Launches took place in Toronto and Bowmanville.
+New Books – Slipstream – a textwork (published by ARKITEXWERKS) and Richard Outram: Essays on His Works (Guernica Editions).
+Launches held in Toronto and at the Visual Arts Centre of Clarington in Bowmanville.
 (Fall ’11)

 New Poems – The Antigonish Review Volume 42, No.165.

-Reading – Pandora’s Box Salon “Some Like It Hot” event, Aurora Cultural Centre, in conjunction with the exhibition of “Slipstream” textwork.
+Reading – Pandora’s Box Salon “Some Like It Hot” event, Aurora Cultural Centre, in conjunction with the exhibition of Slipstream – a textwork.
 (Feb ’11)

 Listed Author – Durham Region Local Authors Database, hosted by Ajax Public Library.

-Guest Facilitator – WCDR “Reading As Writers” (RAW) website, with Ruth Walker, about Rabindranath Maharaj’s first novel Homer in Flight.
+Guest Co-Facilitator – WCDR “Reading As Writers” (RAW) discussion about Rabindranath Maharaj’s first novel Homer in Flight.
 (Nov–Dec ’10)

-Solo Exhibitions – “Fragments of the Missing” series, Central Whitby Public Library.
-The textwork series “Slipstream” was also at Artspace on the Mezzanine, Clarington Public Library, Bowmanville.
+Solo Exhibitions – “Fragments of the Missing” series appeared at Central Whitby Public Library, while the textwork series “Slipstream” appeared at Artspace on the Mezzanine, Clarington Public Library, Bowmanville.
 (Oct–Nov ’10)

-Poems Selected – by Parliamentary Poet Laureate, Pierre DesRuisseaux, and featured on the Parliamentary “Poem of the Month” website, where they remain archived.
+Poems Selected – by the Parliamentary Poet Laureate were featured on the Parliamentary “Poem of the Month” website, where they remain archived.
 (June & July ’10)

-Book Review – Northern Poetry Review.
-Moez Surani’s poetry collection Reticent Bodies.
+Book Review – written for Northern Poetry Review on Moez Surani’s poetry collection Reticent Bodies.

-Anthology & Reading – Rogue Stimulus (eds.
-Stephen Brockwell & Stuart Ross, Mansfield Press) book’s launch, Monarch Tavern, Toronto.
+Anthology & Reading – work appeared in Rogue Stimulus (eds.
+Stephen Brockwell & Stuart Ross, Mansfield Press), which was launched in Toronto.
 (Mar ’10)

-Interview – Maisonneuve magazine, with Rabindranath Maharaj about his novel The Amazing Absorbing Boy.
+Interview – appeared Maisonneuve magazine, with Rabindranath Maharaj about his novel The Amazing Absorbing Boy.

-Experimental Poems – Ditch, anthology 4 (canadian) (innovative poets), Trainwreck Press.
+Experimental Poems – appeared in Ditch, anthology 4 (canadian) (innovative poets), Trainwreck Press.

-Writing Scholarship – Writers’ Community of Durham Region (WCDR) scholarship.
-(Spring ’10)
+Scholarship – awarded a Writers’ Community of Durham Region (WCDR) scholarship.
+(May ’10)

-Editorial Board member – 2000 to 2007, of Lichen Literary Journal/Lichen Arts & Letters Preview (editor, poetry & visual art).
+Editorial Board member – Lichen Literary Journal & Lichen Arts & Letters Preview (editor, poetry & visual art). (’00-’07)